Antonio Moraes: Early life

-Moraes was born as Antonio Morais on 13 July 1924 in the village of Assolda in Goa, which was under Portuguese colonial rule at the time during the Portuguese Empire.
-He was born into a Goan Catholic family as the fourth son of day laborers Paulo Morais and Conceiçaō Maria Fernandes, his mother being a native of Xeldem, Goa.
+Antonio Morais on 13 July 1924 in the village of Assolda in Portuguese Goa, into a Goan Catholic family as the fourth son of day laborers Paulo Morais and Conceiçaō Maria Fernandes, his mother being a native of Xeldem, Goa.
 His three older brothers were Tiburcio (born 1918), Zpeferino (born 1916), and Miguel (born 1922).
 At the age of 10, his family moved to the same town where he commenced his education at the local parochial school in Benaulim.
 When Moraes was 15 years old, he was admitted to this same parochial school by his older brother Tiburcio, who worked as a seafarer.

 During his time as a student, Moraes received instruction in several musical disciplines.
 He learned to play the rebec, studied the theory of solfeggio, and gained skills in musical composition.
 Moraes was instructed in violin by a teacher named Roque mestri, mastering a wide range of disciplines over a period of about 1 to 2 years.
-At a tender age, Moraes experienced the death of his father, Paulo.
-His older brother Tiburcio, who had previously worked as a toddy tapper before becoming a seaman, took on the responsibility of caring for him and his other siblings.
+At a young age, Moraes' father, Paulo, died.
+His older brother Tiburcio, who had previously worked as a toddy tapper before becoming a seafarer, took on the responsibility of caring for him and his other siblings.
 As Moraes and his siblings were still minors, their mother Conceição struggled to support the family on her own.
 To supplement the household income, Conceição arranged for her children to take on work in other local homes as they grew older.
 After completing his schooling, Moraes finished his primeiro grau (first grade) in Portuguese education.

 Moraes' musical talent was recognized by his brother Tiburcio, who brought him a trumpet after returning from a sea voyage, within a year or two of completing schooling.
 Moraes quickly mastered the instrument.
 He was subsequently recruited by brass band leaders in his vicinity and nearby areas to showcase his trumpet skills during various cultural events like "alvorada" (a musical tradition performed by residents of Goa during early morning hours on days of religious or cultural celebrations), village festivals, and funeral ceremonies.
 This musical work provided Moraes with a source of income.
-Moraes' trumpet playing caught the attention of John Rodrigues of Sanvordem, the brother of another popular local musician named Abdon Rodrigues.
+Moraes' trumpet playing caught the attention of John Rodrigues of Sanvordem, the brother of another local musician named Abdon Rodrigues.
 John formally invited Moraes to join his musical ensemble.
-Subsequently, Moraes transitioned his focus from a music career spanning 1944 to 1949 towards engaging in street plays known as zomnivhele khells.
+Moraes later transitioned his focus from a music career spanning 1944 to 1949 towards engaging in street plays known as zomnivhele khells.